Small waters bodies are vital for freshwater biodiversity but remain largely overlooked and widely excluded from policies that might protect them

 The concerns in this area were the impetus for a special session on ‘Small Water Bodies – knowledge base, importance, threats, and future research priorities’ at the 9th Symposium for European Fresh Water Sciences (SEFS) in Geneva, July 2015.
 The session aimed to refocus research attention on these resources by drawing together expertise on small water bodies within Europe to review the scientific knowledge base, in particular their contribution to overall ecological integrity of aquatic systems, to highlight threats to their physical, chemical and ecological status and to identify research priorities.

-A special issue of Hydrobiologia included thirteen of the papers presented at SEFS including one written by Freshwater Habitats Trust in partnership with colleagues in Ireland and Switzerland: The importance of small waterbodies for biodiversity and ecosystem services: implications for policy makers is available to download for members or purchase through Springer online here.
+A special issue of Hydrobiologia included thirteen of the papers presented at SEFS including one written by Freshwater Habitats Trust in partnership with colleagues in Ireland and Switzerland: The importance of small waterbodies for biodiversity and ecosystem services: implications for policy makers is available through Springer online here.
+Watch a short video highlighting the main points of the paper below.

 In November 2013, the Freshwater Habitats Trust, in partnership with the European Environmental Bureau, and the backing of the European Commission and the government of Lithuania, ran a workshop to bring together water and nature managers from 18 EU states.
 The purpose of the workshop was to discuss how better to protect the continents small waters, a first step in informing the development of future policies.